-- 1. Before the student's field practicum application due date, contact SASC Student Ability Success Center for an evaluation. - 2.
-Obtain a letter from SASC stating the requested appropriate academic accommodations. - 3.
-Obtain and provide a copy of the completed Release of Information from SASC for the Director of Field Education, Field Faculty, and Field Instructor for consultation with SASC. - 4.
+Before the student's field practicum application due date, contact Student Disability Services for an evaluation.

+- 1. Obtain a letter from Student Disability Services stating the requested appropriate academic accommodations. - 2.
+Obtain and provide a copy of the completed Release of Information from Student Disability Services for the Director of Field Education, Field Faculty, and Field Instructor for consultation with Student Disability Services. - 3.
 Inform the Field Instructor / agency field practicum directly or provide written authorization/documentation.
 Written authorization should include your signature and date, indicating you are authorizing the Director of Field Education or Field Faculty to inform the Field Instructor /agency field practicum of the requested reasonable academic accommodations.

-Reasonable academic accommodations need to be requested through SASC before coursework is started.
+Reasonable academic accommodations need to be requested through Student Disability Services before coursework is started.
 Course instructors and Field faculty are not responsible to provide these accommodations after the fact (e.g. student informing faculty after exams, papers, presentations, at the end of the semester, etc.).

-For the Qualifying Exam and Comprehensive Exam, students who need accommodations should bring their SASC paperwork to Kellie Scott to complete.
-She will arrange with SASC for appropriate academic accommodations for the student to take the Qualifying Exam or Comprehensive Exam.
+For the Comprehensive Exam, students who need SDS testing accommodations need to inform the Graduate Advisor at least two months prior to the scheduled Comprehensive Exam.
+The Graduate Advisor and Associate Director work with the SDS Testing Accommodations Center to arrange for appropriate academic accommodations for the student to take the Comprehensive Exam.

 IV.
-MSW COURSEWORK - UNIVERSITY & SCHOOL OF SOCIAL WORK POLICIES:
+MSW COURSEWORK - UNIVERSITY & SCHOOL OF SOCIAL WORK POLICIES

-All graduate study at San Diego State comes under the supervision of the University's Graduate Division which establishes the general requirements for admission, graduate status and changes of status, probation, disqualification, advancement to candidacy, graduation, and ultimately the awarding of advanced degrees.
+All graduate study at San Diego State comes under the supervision of the University's College of Graduate Studies \which establishes the general requirements for admission, graduate status and changes of status, probation, disqualification, advancement to candidacy, graduation, and ultimately the awarding of advanced degrees.
 For the student this means understanding the processes involved, filing the proper forms on time, and fulfilling certain responsibilities.
-It is strongly recommended that you read the sections of the SDSU Graduate Bulletin 2020-2021 related to the requirements of a Master's degree, with special attention to the section related to the School of Social Work.
+It is strongly recommended that you read the sections of the University Catalog related to the requirements of a Master's degree, with special attention to the sections related to the School of Social Work.